TheAzziIzzuan/Assignment2_ModuleManagement/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Welcome to Getaride a simple ride hailing program made with GOLANG and GORM, involves CLI to use the application.
+EduFi Module Management, Manages EduFi module system, allows admin to create, update, delete, view modules and assign modules to tutors.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With